Z-eq/CellSignal_Scanner_and_Jammer_Detector/README.md

 - Flask and Flask-SocketIO for the web interface.
 - A server to receive and analyze Wi-Fi signal data.

+- It is built using Python and utilizes the pcapy library for efficient Wi-Fi signal monitoring.
+Alternatively, you could use the more comprehensive scapy library   to access higher-level functionalities related to network packet manipulation.

 ## Installation

 1. Clone the repository to your Raspberry Pi.